Tokololo/react-json-ptr-form/README.md

         setValue("Cheese", '/options/-');
         rerefValue('/options');
     }
-or if you prefer to save a render cycle you can do it manually:
+or if you prefer to do it manually:

     () => {
         const options = value<string[]>('/options') || [];